Deformations and moduli of irregular canonical covers with $K^2=4p_g-8$: Deformations of irregular covers of surface scrolls

 \section{Deformations of irregular covers of surface scrolls}

-The objective of this section is to study the deformations of the canonical morphisms of surfaces of each of the four types $(1)_m$ , $(1')_m$, $(2)_m$ and $(3)_m$ (general in the first three cases and arbitrary in the fourth) described in Theorem ~\ref{gpmain}.
+The objective of this section is to study the deformations of the canonical morphisms of surfaces of each of the four types $(1)_m$ , $(1')_m$, $(2)_m$ and $(3)_m$ described in Theorem ~\ref{gpmain}.
 In particular, we aim to prove the following

+\begin{theorem} Let $X$ be an irregular surface with at worst canonical singularities.
+Assume the canonical bundle $\omega_X$ is ample and globally generated, and the canonical morphism $\varphi$ is a quadruple Galois cover onto a smooth surface of minimal degree, i.e, $X$ belongs to one of the four families described in Theorem ~\ref{gpmain}.
+Then we have the following description of the algebraic formally semiuniversal deformation space $U_\varphi$ of $\varphi$ (that exists by Remark ~\ref{can}). \begin{itemize} \item[(1)] Any deformation of $\varphi$ factors through a double cover of a ruled surface over a smooth curve of genus \begin{itemize} \item[(I)] $g = 1$ if $X$ is of type $(1)_m$ or $(1')_m$; \item[(II)] $g = m$ if $X$ is of type $(2)_m$; \item[(III)] $g = m+1$ if $X$ is of type $(3)_m$. \end{itemize} In particular, there do not exist any irreducible component in the algebraic formally semiuniversal deformation space of $\varphi$, such that its general element is birational onto its image.